JeffHing/extend-this/README.md

 #### Changing a Selector Prefix

-To change how an existing selector is invoked, use the `.selector()` method.
+To change when an existing selector is invoked, use the `.selector()` method.
-The following calls change the override selector to use the '@' prefix instead of the '#' prefix.
+The following example causes the override selector to be invoked when a string argument is prefixed with '@' instead of '#':

 ```javascript
 extend.selector('@', extend.selector('#'));